mawalker/wordpress-content/plugins/righteous-auto-page-navigation-widget/readme.txt

 == Installation ==

-To install this plugin please use the "install" feature from the WordPress site.
+To install this plugin use the "install" feature from the WordPress site, or download and extract the zip file into www/wordpress/plugins/

 == Changelog ==

+= 1.0.0.0-RC-1 =
+* Page Nav now works off of meta-data for each page.
+* Chapter based and Volume based pages both use meta-data to store 'previous' and 'next' pages
+* Left-Arrow and Right-Arrow allow for Previous/Next page naviagation.

 = 0.5.0 =
 * Initial setup

 == Screenshots ==

-1. PUT SCREENSHOTS HERE
+1. back-end configuration/customization
+2. example of first chapter with no 'previous' link.
+3. example of middle chapter with both 'previous' and 'next' links.